LCLLajas/Simple-altimeter-with-oled/README.md

 # Simple altimeter with oled display

 This is a really simple example using two I2C devices.
-I've used bits and pieces from the example sketchs from the sensors libraries.
+I've used bits and pieces from the example sketchs from the devices libraries.

-**Caution:** Double check the sensors input voltage requirements.
+**Caution:** Double check the sensor and display input voltage requirements.
-My sensors where 3.3V, both.
+My sensor and display where 3.3V, both.

 _Material needed:_